cryptr-examples/cryptr-vue2-sample/README.md

   //...
    component: Home
   },
-  // 2.
-Import your CryptrGuard
   {
     path: "/profile",
     name: "Profile",
-    // 3.
+    // 2.
 Add the cryptrGuard here to protect the "/profile route"
     beforeEnter: cryptrGuard,
     // route level code-splitting
     // this generates a separate chunk (about.[hash].js) for this route